spectraphilic/wsn_server/INSTALL.md

 There are a number of configuration options in the `ansible/production.yml` that must be changed for a different deployment.

-Set up a domain for the project and then edit the `django_domain` variable:
+Set up a domain for the project and then edit the `domains` variable:

+    domains:
-    django_domain: "wsn.example.com"
+    - "wsn.example.com"

 Change the email address used for Let's Encrypt: